-1.2Yunus (2000) had reported the growth rates for all tree species for dryland / inland forests as in Table 3.
-He also noted that in general the diameter increment is higher for light heavy hardwood (LHW), followed by medium heavy hardwood (MHW) and heavy hardwood (HHW).
-Ramin species belongs to the LHW type.
-Shaharuddin (1997) provides an overview of the growth studies carried out in Peninsular Malaysia.
-A summary of general growth rates for all species are provided in Table 4.
-Bach (2000) reported the average annual diameter increment for all tree species of diameter class >15cm in two study sites of logged over peat swamp forest in Selangor, Malaysia were 0.51cm and 1.02cm.

-1.3Although some of the tropical rain forest trees bear flower and fruit all the time, most species bear flower and fruit only periodically, and many of them annually.
-As a whole shows a single distinct and marked annual peak of flowering between March and July then fruiting from about July to October (Whitmore, 1984).
-Dipterocarps species in general fruit heavily every 2 - 3 years with occasional intervals of up to 5 years.
+- 2.4 Yunus (2000) had reported the growth rates for all tree species for dryland / inland forests as in Table 5.
+He also noted in general the diameter increment is higher for light heavy hardwood (LHW), followed by medium heavy hardwood (MHW) then heavy hardwood (HHW), and ramin is belongs to the LHW.
+Shaharuddin (1997) provided an overview of the growth studies carried out in Peninsular Malaysia.
+A summary of general growth rates for all species are provided in Table 6.
+Bach (2000) reported the average annual diameter increment for all tree species of diameter class >15cm in two study sites of logged over peat swamp forest in Selangor, Malaysia were 0.51cm and 1.02cm. - 2.5 Although some of tropical rain forest trees in flower and fruit all the time, most species bear flower and fruit only periodically, and many of them annually.
+Phonologically, they also show a single distinct and marked annual peak of flowering between March and July then fruiting from about July to October (Whitmore, 1984).
+Dipterocarps species in general fruit heavily every 2 3 years with occasional intervals of up to 5 years.
 G. bancanus is reported no difficulty to produce flowers and it fruits regularly.
 Four to five years were observed to be the interval for gregarious flowering and fruiting at the Pekan Peat Swamp Forest.